MissVeronica/UM-Additional-email-Recipients/README.md

 This code snippet will add two text fields to each UM email Notification setup for the admin user to add a comma separated email address list for email CC: and BCC: included with the UM Notification email.

-Tested with standars WP Mail and SMTP via the "Post SMTP Mailer/Email Log" Plugin: https://wordpress.org/plugins/post-smtp/
+Tested with standard WP Mail and SMTP via the "Post SMTP Mailer/Email Log" Plugin: https://wordpress.org/plugins/post-smtp/

 ## Installation